Monitor HTTP Load Balancer

 orArea

-to to view the information in either a line or area graph.
+to view the information in either a line or area graph.
 Select any event type above the graph to display or hide that type of event.
-Hover over the graph to see information for that time period.
+Hover over the graph to see information for that time frame.
 Select the section title,Security Events by Type

 to switch to theSecurity Analytics